 You can see in the Sample box the correct total appears.
 This way I know I’ve formatted my time correctly.

 These square brackets instruct Excel to add the hours.
-Without them Excel will reset the sum to zero every time it gets to 24 hours.
+Without them it will reset the sum to zero every time it gets to 24 hours.

 There’s no need to modify the formatting of the minutes with square brackets as they automatically add up.